Video games in Ukraine: The origin: the 1990s

-In 1993, Meridian'93 studio was created.
+In 1993, Meridian'93 studio was founded.
 It was they who created the first commercial Ukrainian game - Admiral Sea Battles devoted to marine battles.
 Dmitry Prokopov developed a concept game, wrote a script and worked on graphics.
 The creation of the concept was also participated in by the programmer Andriy Doroshchuk, and Viktor Sylak who also engaged in graphics.
 Music was written by Andrei Vasylenko.
 All of them then worked on over two subsequent team projects: Ancient Conquest and Submarine Titans.
 And Doroshchuk, Sylak and two more programmers from the team, Gregory Podgorny and Artem Kulakov, as part of The Creative Assembly Australia, even took part in the development of such strategies as Medieval II: Total War and Stormrise.

 At the exhibition in Hamburg, where the developers went to present their game, they met representatives of the German company Koch Media (later it created a special Deep Silver label for video games).
 As a result of cooperation, the Germans were engaged in a publishing house and distribution agreement of Meridian'93 products in the West.
 In particular, they distributed Admiral Sea Battles in Germany.
 The release took place on September 30, 1996.